U1711/calcium_project/assessment/README.txt

 begins.
 The longest line throughout the data is then identified.
 I decided that I could use this to fit a line to my primary decline, but it took some modifying.

-First I had to define the tolerance, and after trialling a range decided that the consecutive point must not put off the gradient of the overall line by a set percentage.
-After some triall and error I chose 0.3 as this value but this can be editied on a cell by cell basis.
+First I had to define the tolerance, and after trialling a range of different methods I decided that the consecutive point must not put off the gradient of the overall line by a set percentage.
+After some trial and error I chose 0.3 as this value, but this can be editied on a cell by cell basis.
 The second modification was that I ensured that the line was negative, to ensure that I identified the decline, not the incline.

 Once I started running the code on datasets I noticed that the varying calcium levels between cells caused a large amount of differnce in the gradients.
 To account for this I standardised the calcium level data by dividing each cell's values by the peak value in that set.
 This means that all data was standardised to a 0-1 scale.

-A second function calculates the gradient of the lines plotted in each cell as well as an overall average gradient for the cell type.
+A second function calculates the gradient of the lines plotted in each cell, as well as an overall average gradient for the cell type.